Complex-valued in-medium potential between heavy impurities in ultracold atoms: Evaluating in-medium potential

 According to Eq.~\eqref{eq:imaginary-energy-disconnected}, the leading short-distance value in Eq.~\eqref{eq:impot_asymp_short} gives the imaginary part of the energy of a single polaron.
 Note that the imaginary part $V_{\Im} (r \gg k_T^{-1]})$ again shows a power-law decay at long distances $V_{\Im} (r \gg k_T^{-1}) \propto 1/r^2$, which is slower than the decay of the real part $V_{\Re} (r \gg k_T^{-1}) \propto 1/r^6$ specified in Ref.~\cite{Fujii2022}.

-Figure~\ref{fig:Imaginary-potential-Bose} demonstrates the imaginary part of the induced potential in superfluids for several temperatures.
+Figure~\ref{fig:Imaginary-potential-Bose} shows $V_{\Im}(r)$ in superfluids for several temperatures.
 In contrast to the Fermi polaron case, there is no oscillatory behavior and the magnitude of the potential is more sensitive to the temperature.
 One also explicitly confirms the $r^{-2}$ scaling at long distances, as clearly shown in the right panel of Fig.~\ref{fig:Imaginary-potential-Bose}.